 - Advancing Federal Objectives through Partnerships with Civil Legal Aid

-- More than two dozen grants involving reentry, access to health care, citizenship, homeless veterans, and other Federal priorities, have been clarified to allow legal services that further program goals;
+o More than two dozen grants involving reentry, access to health care, citizenship, homeless veterans, and other federal priorities, have been clarified to allow legal services that further program goals;

-- More than two dozen webinars and other presentations to Federal grantees, the civil legal aid community, and Federal agency staff about how legal aid advances Federal priorities;
+o More than two dozen webinars and other presentations to federal grantees, the civil legal aid community, and federal agency staff about how legal aid advances federal priorities;

-- Launch of LAIR Toolkit on ATJ’s website, an online resource guide containing useful information about civil legal services, and how those services can help advance a broad array of Federal objectives;
+o Launch of WH-LAIR website and WH-LAIR Toolkit, an online resource guide containing useful information about civil legal services, and how those services can help advance a broad array of federal objectives;

 Interest on Lawyers’ Trust Accounts (IOLTA): In Fall 2010, the National Association of IOLTA Programs asked DOJ to support legislation to ensure continued unlimited FDIC insurance coverage for state IOLTA, due to an oversight in the drafting of the Dodd-Frank Wall Street and Consumer Protections Act.
 ATJ worked with DOJ’s Office of Legislative Affairs to secure Department support for legislation to continue full FDIC protection for IOLTA accounts, and with Congressional leadership and staff to adopt the legislative fix.